tmbuza/iMAP/README.md

 4. Transformation of OTU and taxa results into data structure.
 5. Diversity and statistical analysis, and visualization.
 6. Phylogenetic analysis and interactive tree annotation
-6. Generating web-based progress reports
+7. Generating web-based progress reports
+8. and more...

 <br>